elves/elvish.io/src/ref/lang.md

 # Output Capture

 Output capture is formed by putting parentheses around a code chunk.
+(A code chunk is zero or more commands or pipelines, and will be described later.)
 It redirects the output of the chunk into an internal pipe, and evaluates to all the values that have been output.

 ```elvish
 ~> + 1 10 100